Final Descent (film): Plot

 Quest Airlines pilot Glen “Lucky” Singer prepares to pilot a flight to Dallas, with romantic partner Connie Phipps as co-pilot.
 They're both concerned that an impending merger may mean layoffs for both of them.

 Flying along as flight engineer to check on Lucky's procedures is Quest chief pilot George Bouchard, Connie's former boyfriend.
 He insists that Lucky fly strictly by the computerized systems, while Lucky prefers to fly by his instincts.

 A distracted, inexperienced and arrogant pilot in a light aircraft takes the wrong runway.
 Immediately after takeoff, his small plane collides with the tail of the airliner and disintegrates in mid-air.
 The elevators on the airliner are jammed in the up position and trim controls are also damaged, putting the plane into a sustained climb which will eventually put it into thin air and into an unrecoverable spin.
 The engines must be run at full throttle to avoid stalling and begin to overheat.

 Lucky has a conference call with air traffic control, engineers from Gallant – the manufacturer of the aircraft – and Frank O’Hearn, his childhood friend, now a colonel in the Air Force.
 Lucky suggests shifting weight forward to reduce the climb rate.
 Gallant's simulations predict the weight shift would be insufficient.
 During a trip to the lavatory, Lucky has the idea to fill the forward wheel well with water to weigh down the nose.
 A team of Canadian riggers led by Tim offers to help.

 The Army sends an AH-64 helicopter to assess damage.
 Lucky is inspired to use the 30mm cannon on the helicopter to shoot holes in the elevators to reduce their influence as well as reduce drag which is straining the airframe.
-Duke, a former attack helicopter pilot confirms it will work.
+Duke, a former attack helicopter pilot confirms it will work; however, when carried out, the gun alone cannot correct the elevator's malfunction.